The Diva of The Diode: Suzanne Ciani, Synth Pioneer

 “I used to tell people, you don’t know her, you don’t know her name, but you know her music” , Ruth Ciani explains on the 2017 documentary, A Life in Waves.
 The woman she is referring to is the subject of the documentary, and her sister, Suzanne Ciani – composer and sound design pioneer.
 Throughout the seventies and eighties, Ciani would create some of the most universally recognizable advertising soundbites of the time, which became inseparable from their respective brands: Atari, Coca-cola, and Merryl Lynch, to name a few.
 It’s more than a little ironic then, that while Ciani crafted sonic identities for the biggest brands of the era, she herself remained, for the most part anonymous.

 In the 1970’s, while a student at Berkeley University, Ciani made her way onto the team of Don Buchla, the creator of one of the first modular synthesizers.
-While working in the Buchla factory, she not only learned the ins and outs of the machine: soldering its circuit boards and connecting modules with patch cords to create a desired sound.
-She also played a role in the design of the instrument itself, deciding where there should be nobs and buttons which would make the instrument most intuitive to the musician.
+While working in the Buchla factory, she not only learned the ins and outs of the machine: soldering its circuit boards and connecting modules with patch cords to create a desired sound, but she also played a role in the design of the instrument itself, deciding where there should be nobs and buttons which would make the instrument most intuitive to the musician.
 Ciani understood the Buchla at each level; engineer, musician, and artist, a claim few could make.

 These experiences would prove pivotal for a young Ciani, who after graduating and moving to New York, combined her musical background with her expertise on the Buchla, to open an entirely new market and artform in its own right - electronic sound design.
 In 1974 she started her own company, Ciani/Musica, and used her unique skill set to provide soundscapes for companies looking to advertise their brand on television, adding a second sensory modality that enhanced the narrative of the visuals.
 Whether it was the analog beeps and blips of the atari that would become synonymous with an entire generation of gaming consoles, or the rush of liquid pouring out of a coke bottle that somehow sounded more refreshing than the real thing, Suzanne herself succinctly described the unique value of synthetic sound in an advertising context: